 Frequently Asked Questions

 How much does a 30Ah battery typically weigh?
 A 48V 30Ah pack in the external box format typically weighs 15 to 20 pounds.
-This is a substantial addition to the bike's weight, particularly compared to 10Ah packs at under 7 pounds.
+This is a substantial addition to the bike's weight compared to 10Ah packs at under 7 pounds.
 Factor the total bike weight into your decision, especially if you carry the bike up stairs or load it into a vehicle.

-What is the USB port good for on long rides?
+What is the USB port useful for on long rides?
 The USB port charges phones, GPS devices, bike computers, and lights directly from the pack.
 For touring use where you're relying on navigation and want to avoid a dead phone mid-route, it's a practical feature.
 The draw from USB charging is minimal relative to 1440Wh.

 Can I use this as a primary pack for a cargo ebike?
 Yes, and this is one of the better use cases for 30Ah capacity.
 Cargo ebikes carry heavy loads over longer distances, where high capacity is genuinely needed rather than just theoretical comfort.
 The 40A BMS handles the sustained high-current demands of loaded cargo riding.